gyadam/self-driving-system-integration/README.md

 ---

-## Referencens and additional reading material
+## References and additional reading material

 The following references/links/papers gave us inspiration and helped us to solve the project.

 - [Faster R-CNN paper](https://arxiv.org/pdf/1506.01497.pdf): Original paper of Faster R-CNN
 - [Review: Faster R-CNN (Object Detection)](https://towardsdatascience.com/review-faster-r-cnn-object-detection-f5685cb30202): A brief explanation of Faster R-CNN
-- [Tensorflow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md): A list of pretrained models for detection and classification in a single network.
+- [Tensorflow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md): A list of pre-trained models for detection and classification in a single network.
 - [Tutorial - TensorFlow image recognition and object detection api](https://missinglink.ai/guides/tensorflow/tensorflow-image-recognition-object-detection-api-two-quick-tutorials/): Tutorial how to train existing detection and classification networks for own different data-sets.

 We used data for the Traffic Light Detection from following sources: